How to Handle an Insulin Overdose

 Eat something at every mealtime.
 Even if you're not hungry, have some bread, a glass of skim milk, or a small serving of fruit.
 Never skip meals when you've taken insulin.

-- Make sure friends and family know the way you react to hypoglycemia so they can take action if your low blood sugar levels make you confused.
+Make sure friends and family know the way you react to hypoglycemia.
+It’ll help them take action if your low blood sugar levels make you confused.

-- Wear a medical alert bracelet that says you use insulin.
+Wear a medical alert bracelet.
+Make sure it says you use insulin.